JoenTheWizard/Raymarching-Stuff/README.md

 # Raymarching Stuff
-Some of the raymarching stuff I have made in my own GLSL compiler environment.
+Some of the raymarching stuff I have made in my own GLSL compiler (ShadeD) environment.

 ### List of GLSL uniforms:
   - `u_time` -- float - returns time